 Nahal Arnon

 The Arnon is a two-mile-wide (3.2-km) valley that divides the land between the Israelite tribes to the north and the land of Moab to the south (Num 21:13; Deut 3:16).
 Ancient Moabites would dispute this border, and sometimes in biblical history, the Moabites crossed the Arnon and captured land of the tribe of Gad on the Medeba Plateau.
-The Arnon is mentioned many times in Scripture because of its geographical prominence.
+The Arnon is mentioned many times in Scripture because of its geographic prominence.

 Capital of Moab